Arnoldichthys

-Arnoldichthys is monospecific genus of freshwater ray-finned fish belonging to the family Lepidarchidae, the African tetras.
+Arnoldichthys is monospecific genus of freshwater ray-finned fish in the family Lepidarchidae.
 The only species in the genus is Arnoldichthys spilopterus, the Niger tetra.
-This taxon is endemic to Nigeria.

 Description and ecology

-Arnoldichthys is a tropical freshwater species found only in a limited number of locations in Nigeria (Ogun and Niger rivers).
+The Niger tetra is a tropical freshwater species found only in a limited number of locations in Nigeria.
+Despite the word "Niger" in its common name, it is not found in Niger.
+This is not a misnomer, however, since here this word refers to the Niger River, and the Niger tetra is indeed present in that river, in addition to the Ogun River.

+Biology

 Males are on average 9.6 cm long.
-Its diet consists of worms, insects, and, crustaceans.
+The diet consists of worms, insects, and, crustaceans.
 Females in captivity can lay about 1,000 eggs, which hatch within 30–34 hours.

 Conservation

-Arnoldichthys is currently classified as endangered by the IUCN due to its limited range coupled with losses to the aquarium trade and ongoing habitat degradation.
+The Niger tetra is currently classified as endangered by the IUCN due to its limited range coupled with losses to the aquarium trade and ongoing habitat degradation.